MuhammadRukon/MuhammadRukon/README.md

 - Email/password and Google login.

-**Responsive Design:**

-- Ensures the website is accessible on various devices.

 **JWT Implementation:**

 - Secure login with JWT tokens.
 - Token storage and protection for private APIs.

-**Intuitive Navigation:**

-- Direct links to "Rooms" and "My Bookings."

 **Room Listings:**